What is fluency?

 While the word has several meanings, when it comes to education, teachers are most often referring to reading fluency.

-Leading authority Tim Rasinski defines a fluent reader as one who reads accurately, at an appropriate rate, and with attention to phrasing and expression.
+Reading expert Tim Rasinski defines a fluent reader as one who reads accurately, at an appropriate rate, and with attention to phrasing and expression.

 You’ve likely experienced listening to a halting, stumbling reader read aloud.
 It’s hard to sit through, especially because you know that the student is experiencing as much, if not more, discomfort than you are.
 Researchers have recognized reading fluency as a key aspect of proficient reading for a while now, but some experts express lingering concerns that fluency instruction continues to be misunderstood or neglected.

 Below, we’ve pulled together resources to help you further understand what is fluency and to support your students in each of its critical components.
-With your guidance, they’ll soon be reading less like robots and more like Morgan Freeman.

 Improving Reading Accuracy